Benzie County Central Schools

-Benzie Central Schools, also known as Benzie County Central School District, is a public school district in Benzie and Manistee Counties in the U.S. state of Michigan.
+Benzie County Central Schools, also known as Benzie Central Schools, is a public school district in Northern Michigan.

+Geographic Area

+In Benzie County, it serves Benzonia, Beulah, Honor, Lake Ann, Thompsonville, the townships of Benzonia, Colfax, Homestead, Inland, Joyfield, Weldon, and parts of the townships of Almira, Blaine, Gilmore, Lake, and Platte.
+In Grand Traverse County, it serves parts of Grant.
+In Manistee County, it serves Copemish and parts of the townships of Cleon, Marilla, Pleasanton, and Springdale.
+In Wexford County, it serves part of Wexford Township.

 History

 In the fall of 1962, the school systems of Benzonia–Beulah, Honor, and Copemish were consolidated into the current school district.
 Classes were held in the old Benzonia High School until 1964, the year that the current junior-senior high school building in Benzonia Township was opened.
+Benzie Central High School was dedicated on November 8, 1964.

+Prior to consolidation, Benzonia and Copemish both had high schools.
+Benzie high school was built in 1894, and its 1940 gymnasium addition remains at 7040 Severance Street.